 Many services are available to support student success for Capilano University students.
-A central navigation point for all services can be found at: https://www.capilanou.ca/student-life/
+A central

 Capilano University Security: download the CapU Mobile Safety App

 Policy Statement (S2009-06)

 Capilano University has policies on Academic Appeals (including appeal of final grade), Student Conduct, Academic Integrity, Academic Probation and other educational issues.
 These and other policies are available on the University website.